Poranek TVN24: 2011 Changes

 On 3 January 2011 TVN24 made some changes in the programme.
 Jakub Porada who had been the host from Friday to Sunday has been replaced by Marcin Żebrowski.
 Katarzyna Werner has become permanent news presenter from Monday to Thursday.
 Now she is on air with Jarosław Kuźniar.
 From Friday to Sunday Marcin Żebrowski is joined by Joanna Kryńska who has become the new news presenter.
 As a result, Marta Kuligowska and Beata Tadla have left the programme.
 The former has become the new host of Day Live and the latter continues to host The Facts on TVN and The Facts after The Facts at weekends as well as The Facts in the Afternoon on weekdays on TVN24.

 However the team change was not the only one.
 The news bulletins quarter past and quarter to every hour are now read by the main host, not by the news presenter as it was before.
 The news presenter still presents the news every hour and on the half-hour beginning from 6:00 on weekdays and 7:00 at weekends.
 Jarosław Kuźniar has also announced some changes in the studio scenery in the nearest future.

 On 3 October 2011 the team will change again.
 Katarzyna Werner will leave the programme as she will become the new hostess of Polska i świat|Poland and The World, where she will replace Dagmara Kaczmarek-Szałkow who will go on a maternity leave.
 Werner appeared on Poranek for the last time on 29 September.
 Jarosław Kuźniar will present the show from Monday to Friday.
-At weekends Marcin Żebrowski will be joined by Cracow reporter, Anna Seremak.
+At weekends Marcin Żebrowski will be joined by Kraków reporter, Anna Seremak.
 On weekdays the programme will end at 10:00.